 This project was born after a trip to Saint Petersburg in the late 20th century.

-Only 15 years later, after reading Michel Houellebecq’s The Map and the Territory, which features the birth of an artist whose work is to take pictures of details taken from Michelin maps so as to produce huge prints, I had the revelation: what if I were to enlarge my 100 ruble banknote to such a size that it would conjure up to the banks of the Neva, in Saint Petersburg?!
+Only 15 years later, after reading Michel Houellebecq’s The Map and the Territory, which features the birth of an artist whose work is to take pictures of details taken from Michelin maps so as to produce huge prints, I had the revelation: what if I were to enlarge my 100 ruble banknote to such a size that it would recreate and magnify my memories from my trip to Saint-Petersburg?!

 The Outsized Artifacts project was born.

 Originally, I wanted to use the word “Oversized” but my friend Ike suggested “Outsized”, which evokes something extra-ordinary.
-“Artifacts” means ‘made from the hand of man’, in opposition to what Mother Nature has created.
+“Artifacts” means ‘made from the hand of man’, in opposition to what was created by Mother Earth.

 Indeed, this project is, for the most part, a contemplation on the ‘prints’ left by mankind.
 Not those immortal priceless pieces of art that hang in the world’s prestigious institutions, but these minor artifacts, produced in vast amounts which were made to last for a definite time and to disappear one day.
 These little remains from another time fascinate me because they nevertheless depict the heroes of an era in an impressive manner.
 These prints transposed into the contemporary context can still speak to some people whilst striking others as aberrations.
 In fact, these ‘little paper witnesses’ remind us the relative value of things and indeed people have emerged as the symbols of our existential contradictions: whilst being considered a great man of his time could easily become, less than half a century after, the rejected villain for another generation.